Holographic Fermions in Striped Phases: Introduction

 The scarcity of holographic analyses of fermionic spectral functions in the presence of lattices can be traced to the difficulties that arise when examining the associated systems of non-linear partial differential equations.
 Studies of homogeneous holographic lattices, which simulate the effects of translational symmetry breaking while retaining the homogeneity of the spacetime geometry~\cite{Donos:2012js,Donos:2013eha,Andrade:2013gsa}, have proven successful at obtaining finite conductivities in holographic models of metallic phases, by reproducing the expected Drude physics.
 Nevertheless, as demonstrated by the authors of~\cite{Bagrov:2016cnr}, to describe holographically lattices relevant for condensed matter applications, one needs to consider periodic lattices rather than homogeneous ones.
 The first such study appeared in~\cite{Liu:2012tr}, where a lattice structure was encoded through a perturbatively small periodic modulation of the chemical potential, neglecting the backreaction on the metric.
 This analysis, performed in a weak potential limit, was then generalized to the fully backreacted case in~\cite{Ling:2013aya}, where the periodic gravitational backgrounds were constructed numerically.
 Certain interesting characteristics were identified, such as an anisotropic Fermi surface and the appearance of a band gap at the Brillouin zone boundary.
 However, these analyses only focus on cases in which the lattice periodicity is put in by hand and is irrelevant in the infrared.

 The purpose of this paper is to investigate the fermionic response in a quantum phase of matter in which a U(1) symmetry and translational invariance are broken spontaneously and at the same time, resulting in a concrete realization of interwined orders.
 In particular, we work within a holographic bottom-up model \cite{Cremonini:2016rbd,Cremonini:2017usb} of a striped superconductor which realizes certain key features of pair density wave (PDW) order, and more generically of phases in which charge density wave (CDW) and superconducting (SC) orders co-exist.
 Compelling experimental evidence of a PDW has accumulated in cuprate superconductors~\cite{CMPDW1,CMPDW2,CMPDW3}, and there is also computational evidence suggesting that it might be a robust feature of strongly correlated electron systems \cite{FKT}.
 For condensed matter models that have been proposed to describe the properties of such novel strongly coupled phases we refer the reader to \emph{e.g.}~\cite{Baruch:2008,Berg:2009,Lee:2014,Garrido:2015}.
 With an available holographic model for PDWs, it is valuable to investigate the structure of the associated fermionic spectral function, and in particular examine under what conditions a Fermi surface will form, whether it will exhibit a gap and what controls its properties.
+However, while we are building on our previous work on PDW order, we stress that our focus in this paper is on the effects of broken translational symmetry on the Fermi surface properties, and \emph{not} on the interaction between the fermion and the superconducting condensate.
+We comment on ways to examine such interactions in the Conclusions, and leave a detailed analysis to future work.